 - 7 Don’t pay full price for kids

 - 8 Look Out for Onboard Packages & Deals

 - 9 Watch out for Cruise Line Tipping Rules

 - 11 Final Words on How To Cruise on a Budget

 The first step to cruising on a budget is to know what your budget needs to be.
 This isn’t straightforward as different cruises include different things.

-For example, if you cruise with an all-inclusive cruise line like Celebrity Cruises, the price may seem high, but the fare includes a whole host of extras like unlimited drinks, wifi and tips for the staff.
+For example, if you cruise with an all-inclusive cruise line like Celebrity Cruises or P&O Cruises, the price may seem high, but the fare includes a whole host of extras like unlimited drinks, wifi and tips for the staff.
 By comparison, on a much cheaper cruise with Costa Cruises, you’ll have to budget extra for these things and they’ll even charge you for water with your meals.

 All cruises include accommodation, meals, activities and entertainment.
 But you’ll need to consider the cost of things like flights, a pre-cruise hotel, excursions and on-board expenses like visits to the spa or casino.

 Read more: How much does a cruise cost?

 If you’re savvy, it’s possible to book a cruise for as little as $75 per person per day, although most people actually pay a lot more than this.